- Is online payment safe?

 - Which cards are accepted?

-3D-Secure is an additional layer of security provided by credit and debit card companies when paying for goods online.
-On our website the final stage before the transaction can be completed is a Verified by Visa or MasterCard SecureCode stage (or other security measure), as appropriate for your card.
-Please note that you must also use the address registered to your card for your Invoice Address, or else the transaction will fail.
+Visa Secure is an additional layer of security provided by credit and debit card companies when paying for goods online (it was formerly called 3D-Secure before Visa rebranded it in 2019).
+On our website the final stage before the transaction can be completed is a Visa Secure or MasterCard SecureCode stage (or other security measure), as appropriate for your card.
+Please note that you must also use the address registered to your card for your Invoice Address, or else the transaction will be refused by your bank.

 - How does the system work?